This newsletter in English 31 October 2007

 EWC News appears four times a year.

-You can see the newsletter on your computer screen or download as a pdf file
+You can download this newsletter as a pdf file and print it out

 You can find past issues in the newsletter archives.

-1. European commission gives green light
+1. European Commission gives green light

 A new EWC Directive shall be adopted in 2008

-Which contents will the initiative have?
+What content will the initiative have?

 • making the support by experts easier